KALU-KELECHI-GABRIEL/KALU-KELECHI-GABRIEL.github.io/_pages/about.md

 - July 2023: Our Paper, "Reflecting on the Use of the Policy-Process-Product Theory in Empirical Software Engineering"has been accepted to ESEC/FSE 2023 on the Ideas Vision and Reflections (IVR) track 🎉 !.
 - Jan 2023: Started my Phd at Purdue 🎉 ! -->

+**August 2025:**

+- Our poster _“Investigating Software Provenance Consistency in the Open Source Publishing Pipeline”_ has been accepted to USENIX’25 (Poster Track) 🎉
+- 🎉 I presented our paper, “An Industry Interview Study of Software Signing for Supply Chain Security” at USENIX Security 2025!

 **July 2025:**
 - I will serve on the **ACM SCORED 2025 Workshop PC**.
 - I received a USENIX Student Travel Grant to attend the USENIX '25 Conference in Seattle.
+- 🎉 Our paper “An Industry Interview Study of Software Signing for Supply Chain Security” has been selected for a long-form presentation at USENIX Security 2025!
+I will be presenting this work in Seattle on August 13, 2025.
+- I will serve on the **ICSE 2026 Shadow PC**.
+- I served as a Poster judge at the Purdue Summer Undergraduate Research Symposium **SURF** -- July 30, 2025.

 **June 2025:** We made contributions to the _[ACM SIGSOFT EMPIRICAL STANDARDS](https://www2.sigsoft.org/EmpiricalStandards/)_ on how to make better Software engineering research artifacts.
 [Our Contribution is here](https://github.com/acmsigsoft/EmpiricalStandards/pull/168).